CSharplie/ploosh/docs/configuration/spark.md

 ## Default Spark Session (no manual or YAML configuration)

-If you don’t pass a Spark session manually and don’t provide a YAML configuration, Ploosh will automatically create a default Spark session — but only if `spark=True` is passed to `execute_cases`.
+If you don’t pass a Spark session manually and don’t provide a Spark YAML configuration, Ploosh will automatically create a default Spark session — but only if `spark=True` is passed to `execute_cases`.

 __Step 1__ : Example `connections.yml` with a Spark-enabled connector
 ```yaml